HewlettPackard/oneview-ansible-collection/README.md

 ```

 The `api_version` specifies the version of the Rest API to invoke.
 When not defined, it will pick
-the OneView appliance version as `default`
+the OneView appliance version as `default`.

 The `authLoginDomain` specifies the login domain directory of the appliance.
 When it is not specified,
 it will consider the appliance's default domain directory.